KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog1.md

 6. Under advanced details, choose the "WebServerInstanceProfile".
 This will enable private connection to the web server
 7. Enter the code below into the User Data field to install the necessary PHP server components

+### Takeaway
-EC2 is one of the essential services of AWS and its complexity matches its importance.
+- EC2 is one of the essential services of AWS and its complexity matches its importance.
 There are so many different ways to configure EC2 instances and many applications as well.
 -----
 ## Administer Web Server (SSM)